 In Plato’s Republic, Socrates outlines “the journey the soul must take up to the intelligible place.”
 It is the work of the philosopher who must transcend the captivity of the culture, the images we are deceived by, and labor through reason to reach the highest good and pure apprehension of what is a great reward, but not without cost.

-What does this have to do with teaching on Monday morning?
-It has everything to do with what we do on Monday morning, but specifically, it gives us two paths.
-First, it informs the demeanor we ought to have as educators and second, it informs our mode of instruction.
+This understanding has everything to do with how we teach, but specifically, it gives us two paths.
+First, it informs the demeanor we ought to have as educators, and second, it informs our mode of instruction.

 “A student’s wrestling,

 Come on over to the Scholé Groups Parents Forum to talk with other home educators about this post.
 We’ll see you there.
 If you have not registered for the conversation at Classical U Forum yet, it’s a simple (and FREE!) process.
 You’ll find other classical educators discussing a wide variety of topics, plus a dedicated set of forums for Scholé Groups.
 We’d love to have you join in!